Thunderchild First Nation

 We protect and preserve our culture, lands and waters.

 Thunder Farms currently farms 8,000 acres north of North Battleford and east of Lloydminster.
 Thunder Farms is planning to expand to approximately 10,000 acres.
-The soil type in the area are classified as xxx.

 John Wozniak Jr., Manager